maxbarsukov/ingramstan/README.md

 - Like and comment on posts
 - Follow users and get followed by them
 - User profile / edit account details
+- Pagination
+- Infinite scroll

 ## About the code

 - Built with Ruby on Rails 6
-- Using Boostrap for styles
+- Using Boostrap 4 for styles
 - Carrierwave is used to store user images
 - Devise as authentication solution
+- will_paginate for pagination
+- OmniAuth provides authentication using third-party credentials
+- jQuery for interactive likes, comments and infinite scrolling

 ## Setup